shuwang127/BinRNN/README.md

 # BinRNN
-The Provenance Analysis of Binary Code.
+The Provenance Analysis of Binary Code via RNN.

 Usage: